hristokoev/portfolio/src/projects/this.md

 ### Further Development

 I'm planning to add more projects (that is, if I have more projects to add 😅) and a contact form.
 Additionally, I need to find a way to update the projects without having to redeploy the website every time.
+More on that later.